Ace7codes/Ace7codes/README.md

 ## About Me
-- 👋 Hi, I’m Bolaji, a frontend web developer
+- 👋 Hi, I’m Bolaji, a Software Engineer.
 - 👀 I’m interested in football, music, and coding.
 - 🌱 I’m proficient in React, JavaScript, Python, Django and Figma
 - 😎I'm constantly looking to learn new things, and that is something I believe will never go out of style (or maybe it will.....
 I don't care😁)